-During the first semester of enrollment, the student with a temporary advisor will work with faculty members to identify an area of specialization and an advisor.
+During the first semester of enrollment, the student with a temporary advisor will work with faculty members to identify an area of specialization and a faculty advisor.
 The student should talk with and visit the websites of as many Nuclear Engineering faulty members as possible to learn about their work.
 A faculty member will become a student's advisor only if the student and faculty member agree to establish that relationship.
-The advisor is not responsible for providing financial support to the student.
-If the advisor chooses to provide financial support, a formal offer letter is required for incoming graduate students.
-It is to the student's advantage, of course, to select an advisor as soon as possible, but an advisor must be selected no later than the last week of classes of the first semester of residency.
+The faculty advisor is not responsible for providing financial support to the student.
+If the faculty advisor chooses to provide financial support, a formal offer letter is required for incoming graduate students.
+It is to the student's advantage, of course, to select a faculty advisor as soon as possible, but a faculty advisor must be selected no later than the last week of classes of the first semester of residency.